Transmitter (a.k.a Fox) Hunting

 Attenuation is the 2nd most important factor used in Fox hunting.
 Reducing a strong signal to a weak one enhances your chance of getting a direction on it much better.
 There are several ways to produce attenuation either in the antenna, devices attached to the feed line or to the radio itself.
 Many radios are equipped with a RF adjustment allowing you to turn up or down the signal strength received.
 Check your radio manual if your radio has this feature.

 There are also other ways of reducing the signal received.
 You can hold a hand held very close and tight against your body and turn around in a circle.
-When the signal is at it’s weakest or can no longer be heard, it is behind you.
+When the signal is at its weakest or can no longer be heard, it is behind you.
 Your body is blocking the signal.
-I have also seen people put hand helds in things like cardboard tubes, boxes and even deep plastic bowls wrapped in tin foil to block signals from reaching the receiver from the side and back.
+People have put hand helds in things like cardboard tubes, boxes and even deep plastic bowls wrapped in tin foil to block signals from reaching the receiver from the side and back.

 Listening to the harmonics of the signal will let you know when you are getting close.
 As an example we will take a 2 meter simplex frequency, say 146.460 MHz.
-This was the simplex frequency used by my old hunting group.
 The second harmonic of that frequency (146.460 x 2) would be 292.920 MHz and the third harmonic (146.460 x 3) would be 439.380 MHz at the lower end of the 70 centimeter band.
-This is where that dual band hand held I mentioned earlier really comes in handy.
+This is where that dual band hand held mentioned earlier really comes in handy.

 There may be times when the transmitter you are hunting is using high power and/or a high gain antenna.
 As you get very close to the Fox, your receiver tuned on the hunt frequency may become too saturated with the signal causing you to no longer be able to tell a difference in the S-meter signal strength.
 The 3rd harmonic signal will be a lot less strong allowing you to still get a direction on it.
 If you can remove the antenna from the radio monitoring the 3rd harmonic and still are getting a good signal, check your shoes as you may be stepping on it!